xiaoyulu95/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xiaoyu Lu is a Ph.D.
-Candidate in Bioinformatics Indiana University.
+Xiaoyu received his B.S. in Statistics and B.S. in B.Ec. in Finance from Shandong University.
+He is well trained in statistics and mathematical modeling.
+Currently, he is a Ph.D.
+Candidate in Indiana University.
+His research interest includes algorithm design in omics data, mathematical modeling in gene expression analysis and software tool development for omics data analysis.